icerpc/icerpc-docs/pages/slice/language-guide/exception.md

 {% slice1 %}
 ## Operation failure

-The implementation of a Slice [operation](operation) can:
+The implementation of a Slice [operation] can:
 - succeed and return an instance of the operation's return type,
 - fail and return a generic error, or
 - fail and return an exception defined in Slice

-In this last case, the exception or a base exception must be referenced in the [exception specification][exception-specification] of the operation.
+In this last case, the exception or one of its base exceptions must be listed in the [exception specification][exception-specification] of the operation.

 Other than the `exception` keyword, the definition of an exception is syntactically identical to the definition of